 GST on LIC Unit Linked Insurance Plans (ULIPs)

-Unlike other LIC life insurance policies, unit-linked insurance products (ULIPs) do not attract GST on their premium payments.
-Instead, a GST rate of 18% is applied to specific charges associated with ULIPs, such as fund management fees, premium allocation, policy administration, and mortality charges.
+A GST rate of 18% is applied to charges associated with ULIPs, such as fund management fees, premium allocation, policy administration, and mortality charges, rather than on the premium itself.

 GST on LIC Health Insurance Plans